 But the more loudly we claim we want to be independent, the more suspect our real intentions are.
 The more we feel the need to prove we’re a free agent and can’t be influenced, the more likely it is we’re running away from real autonomy.
 The truth is, we’re not willing to take full responsibility for our decisions, our experiences, or our life.

 What is our idea of freedom?
 To be able to do whatever we want, whether or not its desirable for others or for our Real Self.
-We never want to be frustrated or disciplined.
+We never want frustration or discipline.
 When we aren’t able to reach these goals, we blame authority figures and then resent them.
 Then we accuse them of doing the opposite of what we expect them to do.
 To be more specific, we blame them for blocking our freedom by setting limits.
 We refuse to see that these are life’s laws—these are the limitations of reality.
-We deliberately, albeit unconsciously, create confusion by distorting the limitations as though having boundaries means we’re enslaved.
+Then we deliberately, albeit unconsciously, create confusion by distorting the limitations as though having boundaries means we’re enslaved.

 We must start to see how and to what extent we are showing up in life like this.
 Then we need to ask ourselves some seriously probing questions.
 Am I willing to assume self-responsibility, with all this requires?
 Can I accept that I am still imperfect, and that I am going to make mistakes?
 When I do, am I willing to pay the price for them?
 The more willing we are to pay the price, the lower the price will be.
 In fact, the price will turn into a stepping stone, a necessary lesson, a threshold.